nvarser/TechShopServer/README.md

 1. JDBC <br>
    It is the module, wich main aim is to work with our DB.
 Here you can find packages such as DAO, DBCreating, Entities etc.
 2. MainServer <br>
-   In this module we start out server.
+   In this module we start our server.
 Here some lines of code, to understand, how it goes:
    ```java
     public static void main(String[] args) {
             try(ServerSocket serverSocket = new ServerSocket(4288)) {